synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 <div align="center">
 <img src="img/0019-240529-cesium-race-conditions/File-System-Structure.png" width="90%">
-<h6>File-System structure</h6>
+<h6>File System structure</h6>
 </div>

-### 4.0.2 Cesium's database structure
+#### 3.0.2 Cesium's database structure

 At the highest level of abstraction, Cesium provides one unified interface to read, write, delete, and stream data from multiple channels.
-A Cesium DB comprises many channels, each one of which corresponding to a virtualDB or an unaryDB.
-A virtualDB contains no data, so it will not be a topic of our discussion.
+A `cesiumDB` comprises many channels, each one of which corresponding to a `virtualDB` or an `unaryDB`.
+A `virtualDB` contains no data, so it will not be a topic of our discussion.

-A unaryDB is a second level of abstraction in the database structure: it is composed of a domainDB an index, and the controller: the index is responsible for querying the timestamps corresponding to telemetry data, the controller is responsible for controlling writes to the database between different writers, and the domainDB is responsible for storing the actual telemetry data.
+A `unaryDB` is a second level of abstraction in the database structure: it is composed of a `domainDB` an index, and the controller: the index is responsible for querying the timestamps corresponding to telemetry data, the controller is responsible for controlling writes to the database between different writers, and the `domainDB` is responsible for storing the actual telemetry data.

-A domainDB is the lowest level of abstraction: it provides means to write and read data from the file system, and maintains the domain index.
+A `domainDB` is the lowest level of abstraction: it provides means to write and read data from the file system, and maintains the domain index.

 <div align="center">